 Trunk-based development takes a more continuous delivery approach to software development, and branches are short-lived and merged as frequently as possible.
 The branches are smaller because they often contain only part of a feature.
 These short-lived development branches make the process of merging easier because there is less time for divergence between the main trunk and the branch copies.

 Thus, trunk-based development is a methodology for releasing new features and small changes quickly while helping to avoid lengthy bug fixes and "merge hell".
 It is a growing popular devops practice among agile development teams, and is often paired with feature flags or feature toggles to ensure that any new features can be rolled back quickly and easily if any bugs are discovered.

 Trunk-based development and feature flags

 The practice of feature flagging (pioneered by Martin Fowler), or wrapping new features in code that can be remotely toggled on and off, is one common development process that software engineers employ to help to implement trunk-based development while reducing the risk of introducing bugs into the code.

 Because trunk-based development involves working in a single branch in the production environment, feature flags provide a way to introduce new features and changes into the code in a controlled fashion, and quickly allows them to be turned off if any bugs are discovered.

 Optimizely is the world's leading platform for Progressive Delivery and Experimentation.
-Optimizely Full Stack offers a full range of developer tools such as feature flags, feature rollouts, feature variables, and a/b testing that enable trunk-based development and launching new code quickly, while minimizing the risk.
+Optimizely Feature Experimentation offers a full range of developer tools such as feature flags, feature rollouts, feature variables, and A/B testing that enable trunk-based development and launching new code quickly, while minimizing the risk.